OKR VS KPI: What are the differences between OKRs and KPIs?

 1. Flexibility and Periodicity

-OKRs have a more flexible and adaptable approach, allowing for quarterly adjustments to goals to adapt to changes in the business environment.
+OKRs take a more flexible and adaptable approach, allowing for quarterly adjustments to objectives to adapt to changes in the business environment.

 On the other hand, KPIs are set at the beginning of the year and remain constant throughout the period.